impactility/energy-did-generation/README.md

 3. **RPC connection errors**: Check that the Energy Web Chain RPC URL is accessible
 4. **DID creation fails**: Verify wallet has sufficient balance and the contract address is correct

+## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+Copyright (c) 2025 Impactility

 ## Support

 For issues and questions, please contact the development team.